ppy/osu-wiki/news/2024/2024-04-28-5-digit-world-cup-2024-concludes.md

 Are there any specific moments you remember the most vividly?

-> There were a bunch of great moments in this tournament but I think my favorite moments happened in our match against the USA in losers bracket finals.
-After the match went to tie breaker, I remember how happy and relieved the team sounded after winning such a hard fought match, as well as all the nice messages we exchanged with the US roster after the fact.
-This whole match sort of stuck with me because of how close a lot of the members on Canada's and USA's roster's are to each other, and the sportsmanship shown in this match was just really heartwarming to see.
+> There were a bunch of great moments in this tournament, but I think my favorite moments happened in our match against the USA in losers bracket finals.
+After the match went to tiebreaker, I remember how happy and relieved the team sounded after winning such a hard fought match, as well as all the nice messages we exchanged with the US roster after the fact.
+This whole match sort of stuck with me because of how close a lot of the members on Canada's and USA's rosters are to each other, and the sportsmanship shown in this match was just really heartwarming to see.

 What was the first thing you did after the tournament?